 - Summer: July 1 to September 30

-Your coverage ends at the end of the month that your job appointment ends.
+Your coverage ends at the end of the month that your job ends.

 For more information see GAIP eligibility and coverage.

-When do GAIP-eligible appointments and distributions have to be entered by departments into the payroll system?
+When do GAIP-eligible positions and distributions have to be entered by departments into Workday?

-For coverage to begin on the first day of the coverage period, the eligible appointment and distribution information must be entered into the payroll system by the payroll cutoff date for the first check within the coverage period.
+For coverage to begin on the first day of the coverage period, the eligible position and distribution information must be entered into Workday by the payroll cutoff date for the first check within the coverage period.
 This applies to all quarters except summer quarter, when the deadline is the payroll cutoff date for the second paycheck in June.

 For example, since fall quarter coverage begins October 1, appointment and distribution information must be entered by the payroll cutoff date for the first October check.